CORPORATE GOVERNANCE

 Board Structure and Responsibilities

-The Group continues to align the Board composition with the COBE and with the ZSE Listing Requirements and in line with governance policy and international best practices of corporate governance.
-At the commencement of FY 2021 our Board of Directors consisted of 2 Executive Directors, 2 Independent Non-executive Directors and 2 Non-Independent Non-Executive Directors.
+The Group continues to align the Board composition with the requirements of the Companies and Other Business Entities Act (Chapter 24:31) (“COBE”) and with the COBE and with the VFEX Listing Requirements and in line with governance policy and international best practices of corporate governance.
+At the commencement of F2023 our Board of Directors consisted of two Executive Directors, three Independent Non-executive Directors and two Non-Independent Non-Executive Directors, a composition and number which is in accordance with the requirements of COBE, that a public company should have a minimum of seven Directors.

 The Chairman and Non-Executive Directors bring a significant amount of experience and intuition to guide an active and ambitious executive management team.

 The Board meets quarterly to monitor the performance of the Group and its management and to deliberate on the strategic direction of its operations.
-Short biographies of each of the Directors are disclosed on page 104 and 105 of the Annual Report.
+Short biographies of each of the Directors are disclosed on pages 166 and 167.

 The Group operates a decentralised structure reporting to the Group Board of Directors.
 Each individual business has a formal Board of Directors, with clearly defined responsibilities and objectives, for the day-to-day running of its operations.
 A comprehensive management reporting system ensures that each business is brought to account on a monthly basis on operational, governance, sustainability and financial matters.

-Summarised on page 102 of the Annual Report is the Board Structure and the members of the various board Committees and the responsibilities of each Committee.
+Summarised on pages 162 and 163 is the Board Structure and the members of the various Board Committees and the responsibilities of each Committee.

 Directors’ Remuneration